CPCS Accredited · Est. 2003

 Do you offer roto (rotating telehandler) training?

 Yes — CPCS A77 rotating telehandler training on our own roto, covering slew operation, load charts, winch duties and platform mode.
+Passing the A77 tests automatically awards the A17 fixed-frame and A17E suspended-loads categories too, so you leave with all three telehandler tickets from a single course.

 Ready to Book Your Telehandler Training?

-Check dates and prices online, or call us for advice on the right course for your experience
+Check dates and prices online, or call us for advice on the right course for your experience.